 - Bryan Leung as Xiao Yuan Shan (蕭遠山).
 As interesting as it got, he portrayed Qiao/Xiao Feng in TVB’s 1982’s version.
 It was really funny seeing him acting out as the father role in here.
 Well, he did portray the father role in the flashbacks of years ago (like how they often did with past adaptations of having the person portraying Qiao/Xiao Feng portraying the younger version of the father since Qiao/Xiao Feng looked like his father).
 But with this one, I just wanted to laugh.
 NOT that he wasn’t convincing, because he was, comparing to his recent years of portraying random roles.
 What I was laughing about was his participation in here and how he had chided his son for acting so rash because of a girl (saving Ah Zhu that one time), and I was laughing because he did the same thing in the other version.
 (LOL!)
 Back to this one, what can I say?
 He was really convincing in this serious role.
 He really brought out the many sides of his character well, and then eventually remorse.
 Not to mention other emotions of hatred and pain that had dominated his life all these years previously.
 Then finally letting go of revenge.

 - Feng Jin Gao (馮進高) as Mu Rong Bo (慕容博).
 Mu Rong Fu’s father.
 He sure could act.
 I could see his arrogance throughout and trying to mold Mu Rong Fu into a killing machine and to resort to any means that they could to restore the Yan dynasty, but later when he finally turned around, he exuded the kind and gentle look really well.
 And what about him?
 Seeing him, it wasn’t hard to figure out how Mu Rong Fu turned out that way.
 The old man was setting his son out for the evil road real good.
 Whether he truly believed in restoring the Yan dynasty as a beneficial thing to their citizens or not, he sure caused many mishaps throughout.
 Not to mention 30 years of madness among several key characters in here.
-Though they were really dumb to just believe him like that, he sure could manipulate since it made sense during those chaotic time.
+Though they were really dumb to just believe him like that, he sure could manipulate since it made sense during those chaotic times.

 - Gong Fang Min (公方敏) as Xuan Ci.
 Xu Zhu’s father.
-I think he has a more active role in here than some of the past adaptations.
+I think he had a more active role in here versus some of the past adaptations.
 Sure, he was the “Leading Big Brother” (帶頭大哥) and had a great impact regarding Qiao/Xiao Feng’s life.
 Yet it seemed like he wasn’t as involved in some of the previous versions, especially the events leading to the Shaolin gathering scene.
 This one, he was leading for most of the time with the parts and managed to reflect the ‘leader’ role.
 (In one of the adaptations, it had Duan Zheng Shun directed the whole thing SO it seemed like Xuan Ci was less powerful.)
-Though he had broken one of the major Buddhist conducts, but there were some other things that compensated for his character.
+Though he had broken one of the major Buddhist conducts, there were some other things that compensated for his character.
 Like how he was willing to let Xiao Feng kill him to avenge Xiao Yuan Shan’s death.
 (Perhaps that little detail had helped for Xu Zhu’s cause later on with the gathering as well so Xiao Feng wouldn’t be shocked and attacking Xuan Ci along with the others.)

 - Canti Lau as Duan Zheng Shun (段正淳).
 Surprisingly disappointing.
 I had a lot of expectations for him.
 Yet he didn’t impress me or at least entertain me enough to ‘save’ the show as I initially had thought.
 (Since I was watching for mostly some of the veterans here, aside from the curiosity about the new cast.)
 Perhaps it was because this version didn’t focus on him so much as the previous versions.
 I was all right with that since I was kind of worn out with too much focus on the Dali people from past versions.
 It was a new feeling, but still feel that he seemed so weak compared to some past versions.
 The one thing about him that made sense was his ‘smooth talking’ skills and his sense of care for his family (whether he was honest or not).
 But I could feel he really cared for Duan Yu and his immediate family.
 Or perhaps he was one of those that could never make up his mind about his feelings AND ended up hurting so many women.
 But what I outright wanted to kill him for was still being so close to Kang Min–after knowing that she had caused Ah Zhu’s death.

 - Duan Zheng Shun’s wife and lovers: Yeah, that guy seriously was smooth with his ways so even the super mean ones got tricked by him.
 Well, maybe they weren’t mean back then but ended up bitter and all because of him?
 Who knows?
-About all, the cast selection was quite good since it projected that Duan Zheng Shun seriously know how to pick.
+About all, the cast selection was quite good since it projected that Duan Zheng Shun seriously knew how to pick.
 (Not that I’m stomping on the past cast, but I just think this version’s cast selection seemed closer to the character’s age for this group.)

 - Yan Qing Yu (閻青妤) as Dao Bai Feng (刀白鳳).
 Duan Yu’s mother.
 She could really exude the respectable image as the wife.
 Yet, like how her character was written, she had her own secrets too.
 But she couldn’t be blamed.
 It was in the heat of the moment and how she had gone through so much, having a husband who couldn’t be loyal to her.
 It wasn’t any better with the whole “two can play at this game” but if it wasn’t so, would there be Duan Yu?

 - Florence Tan (陳秀麗) as Gan Bao Bao (甘寶寶).
 Zhong Ling’s mother.
 I think she was the kindest and most gentle among all the lovers.
 It didn’t mean she lacked strength, but she just wasn’t the scheming type or manipulative type either.
-Though she caved in near some of her ending scenes and called Duan Zheng Shun “Duan Lang” (段朗), but I didn’t blame her too much.
-Unlike some past versions, this one cut out the part where Duan Zheng Shun sneak into her room through the secret passage and had a secret meeting with her–to the expense of her husband and daughter being right there.
-I welcome that change.
+Though she caved in near some of her ending scenes and called Duan Zheng Shun “Duan Lang” (段朗), I didn’t blame her too much.
+Unlike some past versions, this one cut out the part where Duan Zheng Shun snuck into her room through the secret passage and had a secret meeting with her–to the expense of her husband and daughter being right there.
+I welcomed that change.
 Though she had deceived (and possibly the only deceptive part about her character really) her husband about her daughter’s real father, but I felt it was excusable on some level.
 She was still loyal to him all through the years of their marriage.
 At least until the inevitable ending.

 - Shu Yan (舒硯) as Qin Hong Mian (秦紅棉).
 Mu Wan Qing’s mother.
-Among Duan Zheng Shun’s lovers, I admire her the most.
+Among Duan Zheng Shun’s lovers, I admired her the most.
 Though she was really hot-headed and ‘crazy’ in many ways, she had raised her daughter on her own.
 Even if she had to lie about her real relation to her daughter initially, but she still kept her daughter by her side.
 And though she seemed quite mean on the surface, she could be so soft-hearted as well.
 Just like how she was convinced by Ruan Xing Zhu and even joined forces with Ruan Xing Zhu in the later parts of the series.

 - Wang Xuan Yu (王宣予) as Li Qing Luo (李青蘿) aka Madame Wang (王夫人).
 Wang Yu Yan’s mother.
 She sure looked mean.
 (LOL) And she seemed crazier in here.
 Though some past cast had exuded the evil look quite well too.
 She was just plain bitter and crazy, considering how she wanted to kill all the people who went by the surname of “Duan” (段).
 That sure was taking it to the extreme.
 Then there was also the part where she wanted Mu Rong Fu to kill all the other women yet that was just a bluff.
 Talking about crazy, eh?
 (It wasn’t bad enough that Mu Rong Fu’s father had driven him to craziness up to that point, but now his aunt was doing the same thing.)